Autodesk/synthesis/tutorials/FusionExporter.md

 author: Synthesis Team
-summary: Tutorial for using Fusion360 exporter
+summary: Tutorial for using Fusion exporter
 id: FusionExporterCodelab
 tags: Python, Exporter, CAD
 categories: Python, CAD
-environments: Fusion360
+environments: Autodesk Fusion
 status: Draft
 feedback link: https://github.com/Autodesk/synthesis/issues

-# Synthesis Fusion 360 Exporter Addin
+# Synthesis Fusion Exporter Addin

-## Intro

-The Synthesis Fusion 360 exporter is the tool used by both developers and users to export their CAD models into the Synthesis simulator.
-The exporter comes as an optional install component of every version of synthesis and requires Fusion 360 to be installed.

-For information regarding the manual install process visit the [Synthesis Fusion 360 Exporter](https://github.com/Autodesk/synthesis/tree/prod/exporter) source code for more information.

 ## Getting Started

+The Synthesis Fusion exporter is the tool used by both developers and users to export their CAD models into the Synthesis simulator.
+The exporter installer and manual installation material can be found at our [downloads page](https://synthesis.autodesk.com/download.html).

 ### Manual Install